Get Answers to Our Most Frequently Asked Questions

 The call often only takes about 15 to 20 minutes.
 If you have any concern that the person calling you is not with BCBSIL, ask the caller for a number you can use to call us back.

 When I try to register for Blue Access for Members, I get a message telling me it's not available.
 When will it be available for me to register?

 You may have received this error message during your registration for a number of reasons.
 Many times, the information you entered may not have matched the data in our system.
 Please remember to have your group and member ID numbers handy when you register.
 Both of these numbers can be found on your welcome letter and your member ID card.
 Register now.

-In most cases, you can only sign up for a health insurance plan during the open enrollment period, which for this year, ended on March 31.
-If you missed open enrollment, you may be able to enroll during the special enrollment period that runs until November 14, 2014.
+In most cases, you can only sign up for a health insurance plan during the open enrollment period.
+If you missed open enrollment, you may be able to enroll during the special enrollment period.
 To be eligible, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment .
 Learn more about special enrollment.

 If you don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from Blue Cross and Blue Shield of Illinois (BCBSIL).
-We offer affordable short-term plans that can keep you covered until the next open enrollment period begins on November 15.
-Start shopping now.
+We offer affordable short-term plans that can keep you covered until the next open enrollment period.

 Please note: Short-term plans give you basic health care coverage, but they don't meet the Affordable Care Act's minimum essential coverage requirements.
 As a result, you may still have to pay a fine for having a plan that doesn't meet these requirements.